Zjx402/Kea2/README.md

 python3 kea_launcher.py driver <...> unittest quickstart2.py
 ```

-> Hint: All commands in unittest is compatible in kea_launcher's sub-commands.
+> Hint: All commands in unittest is compatible in kea_launcher's unittest sub-commands.
 See `python3 -m unittest -h` for details.

 ### 2. unittest.main in script

 Just like unittest.
 We can launch the test through the method `unittest.main`.

 Here's how we do so.